 Cut back on any excess traveling where you can.
 When you can’t avoid a trip, book flight tickets as far in advance as possible to prevent overspending.
 You can even find cheaper flights when you book middays during the week.
 Learn other tricks, too, to get rid of such an inconvenience.

-28. New market items
+28. Newmarket items

-People tend to buy or try the thing that they see something brand new to the scene.
-Everyone likes to be one of the first ones to have something, and it can be hard not to look for things like that whenever you arrive into markets and shops.
+People tend to buy or try the thing that they see as something brand new to the scene.
+Everyone likes to be one of the first ones to have something, and it can be hard not to look for things like that whenever you arrive at markets and shops.
 But, if you are concerned about your money, you should completely ignore the newfangled and try to stick with what you have.

 If you want to know more about that, YouTube videos are available on the topic for free.
 Check them out and save a wad of cash.